 Beck received a Bachelor of Science degree in Accounting from the University of South Florida.
 She has been a certified public accountant in the state of Florida 1992.

 Executive Vice President of Global Sales and Passenger Services

-Andy Stuart is Executive Vice President, Global Sales and Passenger Services for Norwegian Cruise Line Corporation, responsible for global sales, revenue management, passenger services and public relations.
-In this role, Stuart directs the Company's global distribution strategy, ensuring Norwegian Cruise Line continues to enhance and strengthen its relationships with travel partners as its primary distribution system.
-He is leading the further development of Partnership 2.0, a core strategy to position Norwegian Cruise Line as the first choice of travel partners when selecting and booking a cruise for their clients.
-He also ensures revenue optimization and oversees the Company's public relations efforts.
-He was appointed to this position in November 2008.
+Andy Stuart is Executive Vice President, Global Sales and Passenger Services for Norwegian Cruise Line, responsible for global sales, revenue management and passenger services.
+In this role, Stuart directs the Company’s global distribution strategy, ensuring Norwegian continues to enhance and strengthen its relationships with travel partners as its primary distribution system.
+He introduced Partners First in 2011, the company’s corporate philosophy of always putting its travel partners first in three key areas: investment in long-term travel partner success; a complete focus on being easy to do business with; and a commitment to travel partners on direct business.
+He recently celebrated his 25th year with the company.

 Senior Vice President, Consumer Research